 - Proper hand-washing is the best way to prevent infections

 - Make sure you, your family members and visitors all wash your hands before entering and leaving your room

 - Ask your health care providers if they have washed their hands before providing your care

 - Cover your mouth and nose with a tissue when coughing or sneezing and dispose of it in the garbage, then immediately wash your hands

 - If you have a prescription for antibiotics, finish all of it, even if you’re feeling better

 Measuring our Patient Safety Performance

-To help ensure that we’re the best care, as safely and efficiently as possible, we measure our progress and compare our work to that of other hospitals.
+To help ensure that we’re delivering the best care, as safely and efficiently as possible, we measure our progress and compare our work to that of other hospitals.
 This way, we can identify both our strengths and our areas for improvement.